 The Fresno County Rural Transit Agency (FCRTA) is on the leading edge of deploying new technology to provide high-quality, sustainable transportation service and infrastructure in rural, disadvantaged areas.
 In doing so, FCRTA will support State and local goals to reduce vehicle miles traveled (VMT) and Greenhouse Gas Emissions (GHGs) and increase transportation equity and resiliency.
 FCRTA has been a leader in advancing energy-efficient transportation and the transition to zero-emission vehicles (ZEVs).
-FCRTA has transitioned some of its fleet to electric vehicles (EV), installed public EV charging infrastructure throughout the County, implemented EV micro-transit service, and will provide transportation and EV charging infrastructure at affordable housing sites.
-To prepare the electric grid for the transition to EVs and ZEVs, FCRTA conducted an electrical grid analysis study and an EV charging infrastructure network and readiness plan.
+FCRTA has transitioned some of its fleet to electric vehicles (EV), installed public EV charging infrastructure throughout the County, implemented EV micro-transit service, and will provide transportation to EVs and ZEVs, FCRTA conducted an electrical grid analysis study and an EV charging infrastructure network and readiness plan.
 FCRTA is also conducting a microgrid feasibility study to plan a rural transit solar-powered microgrid network on vacant land that would power its ZEV fleet and support community mobility and resiliency.